ezweave/pretty-functional/chapters/two/two.md

 Let's quit being abstract and write a little code to illustrate this.

-Let's say that the data source for this little demonstration is some type of JSON object:
+Say that the data source for this little demonstration is some type of JSON object:

 ```js